skhanal5/clip-farmer/README.md

 ```

 ### Edit
-**Prerequisite:** To edit clips, you must have ffmpeg installed on your local envrionment.
+**Prerequisite:** To edit clips, you must have ffmpeg installed on your local environment.
 I am not distributing this.

 You can edit downloaded clips by using the edit command and the type of edit you would like.
 To edit in bulk:
 ```